agentmodels/agentmodels.org/chapters/05-mdp-gridworld.md

 When softmax noise is high, the agent will make many small "mistakes" (i.e. suboptimal actions) but few large mistakes.
 In contrast, sources of noise in the environment will change the agent's state transitions independent of the agent's preferences.
 In the hiking example, imagine that the weather is very wet and windy.
 As a result, Bill will sometimes intend to go one way but actually go another way (because he slips in the mud).
 In this case, the shorter route to the peaks might be too risky for Bill.
 We will use a simplified model of bad weather.
 We assume that at every state and time, there is a constant independent probability `noiseProb` of the agent not going in their chosen direction.
 The independence assumption is unrealistic (since if a location is slippery at one timestep it's more likely slippery the next) but is simple and conforms to the Markov assumption for MDPs.
 When the agent does not go in their intended direction, they randomly go in one of the two orthogonal directions.

-We set `noiseProb=0.1` and show that (a) the agent's first intended action is "up" not "right", and (b) that the agent's trajectory lengths vary due to stochastic transitions.
+We set `noiseProb=0.1` and show that (a) the agent's first intended action is "up" not "right", and (b) that the agent's trajectory lengths vary due to stochastic transitions. *Exercise:* keeping `noiseProb=0.1`, find settings for the arguments to `makeHike` such that the agent goes "right" instead of up. <!-- put up action cost to -.5 or so -->

 ~~~~
 // parameters for building Hiking MDP